Zambrero

 Zambrero is an Australian multinational fast food restaurant franchise serving Mexican cuisine.
+It operates in Australia, New Zealand, Ireland, the US and the UK, with over 300 restaurants globally.
+It is one of Australia's largest Mexican food franchises with 285 stores in the country.

 It was founded in Canberra by then-medical student Sam Prince with the idea of using the profits to support humanitarian causes.
-The chain donates a meal to someone in need in the developing world for every meal purchased through their Plate4Plate program.
+The chain donates a meal to someone in need in the developing world for every meal purchased through their Plate4Plate program, as of November 2025, it has donated over 98 million meals.

-Zambrero is one of Australia’s largest Mexican food franchise with over 245 restaurants globally.

 Locations

 Zambrero opened its first restaurant in Lonsdale Street, Braddon in 2005, opening its 100th restaurant a decade later in Midland, Western Australia.
-Zambrero was recognised as one of Australia’s fastest growing franchises on the BRW Fastest Franchises List for 2011, 2012 and 2013 and Fast 100 List for 2014 and 2015.
-As of October 2019, Zambrero has 200 restaurants worldwide.
-Zambrero opened its first restaurant in New Zealand in November 2014, in Dublin, Ireland in March 2016 and opened its first two restaurants in United States of America on 20 March 2018.
-Zambrero opened its first restaurant in Raleigh, North Carolina in January 2020, and has continued its expansion in the area to include Durham and Cary, NC.
-Another location was added in Cincinnati, Ohio in February 2022.
+Zambrero was recognised as one of Australia's fastest growing franchises on the BRW Fastest Franchises List for 2011, 2012 and 2013 and Fast 100 List for 2014 and 2015.

+Zambrero opened its first restaurant in New Zealand in November 2014, in Dublin, Ireland in March 2016 and opened its first two restaurants in United States on 20 March 2018.
+As of October 2025, Zambrero has 339 restaurants in Australia, New Zealand, Ireland, the US and the UK.
+Australia has 285 of the stores.

 Philanthropy

-In conjunction with partner organisation Rise Against Hunger, Zambrero's Plate 4 Plate initiative have donated 50,000,000 meals.
+In conjunction with partner organisation Rise Against Hunger, Zambrero's Plate 4 Plate initiative have donated 90,000,000 meals.

 The company had shifted from an earlier goal of supplying educational resources to indigenous communities and developing countries, for which Prince had founded the E-magine Foundation in 2007, to reducing global hunger.